sneakysneak/docs/pages/connector-authentication/facebook-marketing.md

     **App Domain**: your Cyclr **Service Domain**, e.g. "app-h.cyclr.com".
 This can be found in your Cyclr Console under Settings > Integration Settings > Service Domain.

-    **Facebook Login > Settings > Valid OAuth Redirect URIs**: you may need to add ths Facebook Login as a Product to your App, or Facebook may already have automatically added it for you.
+    **Facebook Login > Settings > Valid OAuth Redirect URIs**: you may need to add Facebook Login as a Product to your App, or Facebook may already have automatically added it for you.
     Set the **Valid OAuth Redirect URIs** option to your Cyclr **Service Domain** plus "/connector/callback", e.g.:

     ```https://app-h.cyclr.com/connector/callback```